Skip to main content Skip to navigation

 (i) The experiences of discrimination and economic exclusion of LGBTI people in Thailand**.
 2016-2017.
 Co-Investigator (with Dr Adisorn Juntrasook as PI).
 Funded by the World Bank.

-James serves on the IDERN International Doctoral Education Research Network steering committee, and is Co-Editor-in-Chief of Studies in Graduate and Postdoctoral Education.
+James co-Chairs the IDERN International Doctoral Education Research Network steering committee, he is Co-Editor-in-Chief of Studies in Graduate and Postdoctoral Education, he is co-founder of the Doctoral Education and Academia Research Network (DEAR).

 Publications

-Since 2014, James has published over thirty peer-reviewed articles and more than twenty chapters in edited books (for full details of his publications, see the link above).
-With Cecile Badenhorst and Brittany Amell, James is co-editor of Re-Imagining Doctoral Writing (WAC & University of Colorado Press, 2021).
+James has co-authored two books With Cecile Badenhorst and Brittany Amell, James is co-editor of Re-Imagining Doctoral Writing (WAC & University of Colorado Press, 2021).
 He has also co-edited with Emily Henderson a special issue of Gender and Education, 'Thoughtful gatherings: gendering conferences as spaces of learning, knowledge production and community'.
 Since 2017, James has co-edited the academic blog 'Conference Inference'.

 Education